pawwapawa/ByteSprout/CONTRIBUTING.md

 ### Prohibited Uses:

-- Creating competing commercial products using **BYTE-90 branding and or using any BYTE-90 proprietary assets including 3D print design and Animations**
+- Creating competing commercial products using **BYTE-90 branding or any BYTE-90 proprietary assets including original designs, 3D printed models, and animations**
-- Selling devices or services that incorporate **BYTE-90 name or visual identity and any BYTE-90 proprietary assets including 3D print design and Animations**
+- Selling devices or services that incorporate **BYTE-90 branding or any BYTE-90 proprietary assets including original designs, 3D printed models, and animations**
 - Distributing proprietary animations, designs, or 3D models
 - Implying official endorsement or affiliation with ALXV Labs